Area name: Surrey

 We are a sociable group whose primary aim is for our members to enjoy walking in the countryside with an interesting variety of scenery; we walk in SW Surrey, E Hampshire and W Sussex.
 We organise regular weekly walks on several days of the week ...

-We organise regular weekly walks, walking weekends away in other parts of the country, longer walking holidays in Europe and social events.
-Walks are arranged for every Wednesday and Sunday throughout the year plus Friday evenings in summer and ...
+We organise weekly walks, walking weekends away in other parts of the country, longer walking holidays in Europe, and social events.
+Walks are arranged for every Wednesday, Thursday and Sunday.

 A sociable group whose primary purpose is to enjoy the beautiful local countryside.
 Walks span Dorking in the east to Alresford in the west and both the North and South downs.
 A complete paper list of the walks programme for a 4 month period is ...